Water Turtles

 Freshwater Turtles also called Terrapins

 Living up to its common name – the stripes help identify this species.
 However as it is the only freshwater species in Lebanon – it is not hard to work out what it is.
 If you ever see a similar looking turtle with a red spot behind the eye Lebanese wildlife is in trouble as it will be an “alien” called the Red-eared Terrapin (Trechemys scripta).
 Don’t worry it doesn’t come from Mars!
-An “alien” means it is an introduced species (in this case from released pets originally from the U.S.A.).
+An “alien” means it is an introduced species (in this case released pets originally from the U.S.A.).
 In Europe where they are thriving, having been abandoned by their owners, they are killing many local species.
 Never release exotic pets into the wild!